 Filters with semi-rigid partitions are used for purification of little dusty gases.
 Such filters consist of a set of circular elements stacked on top of one another in cylindrical housing.
 Each of these elements consists of two screens or disks.
 Between these disks there is a layer of filter material, such as metal chip, slag wool or glass wool.
-Sometimes the filter material layer is wetted with oil for better collection of dispersed dust.
+Sometimes the filter material layer for better collection of dispersed dust.
 The filter elements are arranged perpendicular to the gas flow.

 In case of fine gas purification from aerosols the filter partitions are made of ultrafine polymeric fibers such as perchlorovinyl or polyarylate.
 These partitions are of high chemical, mechanical and thermal stability.

 Filters with rigid partitions include cartridge-type filters, which are similar to cartridge filters for separating of suspensions.
 In such filters, the gas is filtered through porous partitions of liners secured tightly to the tube sheet.
 Such liners are cleaned periodically by reverse blowing with compressed air.
 This filter is able to retain particles with the size from 0.2 microns.